 Request for Admissions is also commonly used to authenticate documents at trial.

 Suppose the responding party admits that the attached documents they produced are authentic.
-In that case, the opposing party will not need to prove the authenticity at the time of trial.
+In that case, the opposing party will not need to prove the document’s authenticity during trial.

 In some states, if the responding party fails to respond to a lawful request for admission within 30 days, the court, after a hearing on the issue, may deem all objections waived and admit the statement as true as a matter of law.